How do I know my migration date?

 How do I know if I am migrating over a weekend or a school holiday and what difference does this make?

 If your migration date falls on a Thursday, and not before the start of a school holiday, you will be migrating to Arbor over a weekend.

 A migration over a weekend means that you send us the data from your current MIS after you have taken your PM registers on a Thursday (your agreed migration date).
 Your migration to Arbor will then begin on Thursday evening and will run throughout Friday and over the weekend.
-You’ll have access to your new Arbor MIS on the following Monday.
+You’ll have access to your new Arbor MIS by the following Wednesday.
 We recommend having paper registers handy for Friday and Monday as once you have taken a backup of data from your current MIS and provided this to Arbor, anything that you change or add in your current MIS won’t be in Arbor, so it is best to stop using your old MIS to ensure no data is missing from your new Arbor MIS.

 Migration over a school holiday means that you send us the data from your current MIS on your final day of the term/half term after you have completed your final register.
 Your migration to Arbor will begin when we have received your data and will run throughout the holiday.
 We will be back in touch when your new Arbor MIS is ready to log in.
 This will be in time for your first day back after the holiday.